EGI-Federation/documentation/content/en/internal/configuration-database/adding-service-endpoint/_index.md

 type: "docs"
 ---

-For monitoring purposes, each service endpoints registered into GOC-DB with the flags _production_ and _monitored_ should include the endpoint URL information in order to be contacted by the relative nagios probe.
+For monitoring purposes, each service endpoints registered into the Configuration Database, and having the flags _production_ and _monitored_ should include the endpoint URL information in order to be contacted by the corresponding service-specific nagios probe.

 **Important: currently these steps are required only for the sites under certification.
-For sites in production, EGI Monitoring is retrieving from the Top BDII these information**
+For sites in production, EGI Service Monitoring is retrieving this information from a Top BDII**

 The information needed for service type are: